lkjx19812006/xmaster/README.en.md

 2. set your start pos x and y,can be set 0
 3. click flush bottom and choice your sound card
 4. click start
-5. this software can be auto package when you stop
+5. this software can be auto package mp4 file when you stop

 #### Contribution